 Cynthia is a bilingual actor and dialect coach with more than 20 years of professional experience.

-She is a member of Actors’ Equity Association and the Screen Actors Guild: her theatre credits include productions at South Coast Repertory, Long Beach Shakespeare, Knightsbridge Theater, Will Geer Theatricum Botanicum, and Groupo de Teatro Sinergia/Nosotros.
+She is a member of Actors’ Equity Association and the Screen Actors Guild: some of her theatre credits include productions at Elm Shakespeare, South Coast Repertory, Long Beach Shakespeare, Knightsbridge Theater, Will Geer Theatricum Botanicum, and Groupo de Teatro Sinergia/Nosotros.
 Her film and television work encompasses featured roles in projects such as The Mambo Kings, Tomas’ Calavera, Kiss and Kill, CSI: Crime Scene Investigation, All My Children, Days of Our Lives, and General Hospital.

 She is also a playwright.
 Her play, Miss Quince, was produced in conjunction with the John Lion New Play Festival in Los Angeles, and received staged readings at Cara Mia Theater in Dallas and Urban Theater Company in Chicago.

 She has previously on faculty at California State University, Stanislaus, UC Santa Barbara, University of Southern California, and California Institute of the Arts.
 Cynthia is co-editor of the book, Scenes for Latinx Actors: Voices of the New American Theatre (Smith and Kraus, 2019) and the forthcoming Latinx Actor Training (Routledge, 2023).
 She holds a BA from the University of Southern California and an MFA from California State University, Los Angeles.